 The back panel feature stereo in and outs (with switch for instrument or line levels) and full midi and USB integration.

-Check out the videos below and find more info here.
+Check out the videos of the Strymon Volante below and find more info here.

 Pete Celi from Strymon came to our NAMM booth to show us the Volante, here’s the video.